iclr-blogposts/2025/_posts/2025-04-28-calibration.md

     Image 3 | Confidence Calibration
 </div>

-For simplification, we assume that we only have 3 classes as in image 1 and we zoom into confidence $$c=0.7$$, see image above.
+For simplification, we assume that we only have 3 classes as in image 2 and we zoom into confidence $$c=0.7$$, see image above.
 Let's assume we have 10 inputs here whose most confident prediction (*max*) equals $$0.7$$.
 If the model correctly classifies 7 out of 10 predictions (*true*), it is considered calibrated at confidence level $$0.7$$.
 For the model to be fully calibrated this has to hold across all confidence levels from 0 to 1.
 At the same level $$c=0.7$$, a model would be considered miscalibrated if it makes only 4 correct predictions.

 ## Evaluating Calibration - Expected Calibration Error (ECE)
 One widely used evaluation measure for confidence calibration is the Expected Calibration Error (ECE) <d-cite key="naeini2015obtaining, guo2017calibration"></d-cite>.
 ECE measures how well a model's estimated probabilities match the observed probabilities by taking a weighted average over the absolute difference between average accuracy (*acc*) and average confidence (*conf*).
-The measure involves splitting the data into M equally spaced bins:
+The measure involves splitting all $$n$$ datapoints into M equally spaced bins:

 $$  ECE = \sum_{m=1}^M \frac{\mathopen| B_m \mathclose|}{n} \mathopen| acc(B_m) - conf(B_m) \mathclose| , $$